So what should you do to prepare for life as a math major? The following tips can help you make a smooth transition from high school to college.

 Some university courses will be required, but others will be electives, which means you will get to choose courses that interest you.
 A faculty member will serve as your academic advisor and help you plan each semester’s schedule of classes.

 Your serious mathematical study will start with Calculus I, II, and III.
 After Calculus, many doors open.
 You will want to take Differential Equations (finding solutions of equations involving derivatives), elementary Linear Algebra (a powerful extension of the study of simultaneous linear equations), and Statistics and Probability.
 All these are studies with many applications in science, technology, and business.

-It is important for you to take Discrete Mathematics in the spring of your first or second year.
+For you to take Discrete Mathematics in the spring of your first or second year is important.
 In this course you will learn the fundamentals of logic and proof on which many of your advanced courses will depend.
 You will also learn about the role of large prime numbers in encryption systems.